 Why We Love It

-A working wine estate in Entre-deux-Mers 50 km from Bordeaux, with vineyard tastings and estate-produced wines integrated into the wedding programme.
+A working wine estate in Entre-deux-Mers near Bordeaux, with vineyard tastings and estate-poured bottles through the weekend.

 Max Guests